Notes on product judgment, technical systems, and shipped interfaces.

 Host with Juno.build

-It’s an open-soursed platform somewhat like Netlify or Cloudflare, but for Web3.
+It’s an open-sourced platform somewhat like Netlify or Cloudflare, but for Web3.
 As it explains on the Juno’s website — it’s a zero-knowledge blockchain platform that equips developers with all the essential tools to create any Web3 application, making it as easy as developing serverless Web2.

 It provides a set of features like Authentication, Datastore, Storage, Functions, Analytics and Hosting.
 For hosting a static website we’ll only need the last one (and optionally Analytics).

-In comparison to the manual way, you’ll not need to worry about Internet Computer SDK, getting cycles and reading through the documantation.
+In comparison to the manual way, you’ll not need to worry about Internet Computer SDK, getting cycles and reading through the documentation.
 For the start you’ll only need ~$5 worth of ICP tokens, and following basic instructions.
 Here is a good step by step tutorial.

 Final thoughts